State and Local Policy Database

 • Stakeholder Advisory Group: The Delaware Energy Codes Coalition meets quarterly to serve as a diverse stakeholder advisory group focused on code compliance.
 Delaware also participates in the Building Codes Assistance Project.
 Delaware Division of Climate Coastal, & Energy obtains technical assistance for the Delaware Energy Codes Coalition from the Northeast Energy Efficiency Partnerships (NEEP), Green Building United, and the Division's Technical Consultant.

-• Training/Outreach: Approximately $100,000 has been allocated for training in 2021.
-DNREC is providing training to the Delaware construction industry and local code enforcement officials to support the new statewide energy codes.
+• Training/Outreach: DNREC is providing training to the Delaware construction industry and local code enforcement officials to support the new statewide energy codes.
 The Division's Energy Section is providing free energy code training and resources for Delaware code enforcement officials and construction industry professionals to support the continued implementation of updated energy conservation codes.

 The updated energy conservation codes, requiring the use of the 2018 IECC and ASHRAE 90.1-2016 statewide, went into effect December 11, 2020.
-In February, DNREC hosted two virtual training events covering the changes in the residential and commercial energy conservation codes and addressing questions from stakeholders.
-To continue to offer the most useful training and tools to help Delaware energy code stakeholders and continue a successful energy code transition, the Energy Section is surveying code enforcement officials and construction industry professionals to gather their input ahead of planned field training events this Fall.
+In February 2021, DNREC hosted two virtual training events covering the changes in the residential and commercial energy conservation codes and addressing questions from stakeholders.
+The website hosts materials from training sessions, the most recent of which are from 2022.

 CHP